Skip to content

 • Navigate to the directory where the script is located and run it with sudo:

-cd /path/to/directory sudo bash licenseware-collector-rhel-script-v5.sh
+cd /path/to/directory sudo bash licenseware-collector-rhel-script-v8-no-middleware.sh

-5. Executing the Script on Multiple Hosts
+6. Executing the Script on Multiple Hosts

-5.1.
+6.1.
 Using SSH with a Shell Script

 This method relies on SSH access to each target machine and assumes that the user has the necessary privileges to execute the script with sudo.
 Additionally, it requires that the local machine has passwordless SSH configured for the target servers, or it will prompt for passwords during the execution.

-5.1.1.
+6.1.1.
 Steps

 1. Prepare a List of Target Machines: Create a file (servers.txt) that lists the target machines.